preemptive/protected-adventureworks/README.md

 11. Visual Studio builds and publishes the web service to your local IIS instance.
 12. Verify the web service is available by opening a web browser and browsing to `http://localhost/Sales/Authentication.svc`.
 The browser should display a "You have created a service" page.

-To build and deploy the desktop client without Runtime Check protection:
+To build and test the desktop client without Runtime Check protection:

 1. Run Visual Studio 2017.
 2. Open the `AdventureWorksInternal.sln` solution file and expand the *AdventureWorksSalesClient* project node in Solution Explorer.